 In this article, I will share with you the tips and tricks regarding how to make a wig smaller.

-Over the years, I’ve tried many methods to make my wigs smaller and today I will share with you the top three ways that worked perfectly for me.
+Over the years, I’ve tried many methods to make my wigs smaller and after asking for my hairstylist’s opinion, today I will share with you the top three ways that worked perfectly for me.

 Sounds good?
 Keep reading!

 Method 1: Use Adjustment Straps

 Step 1: Begin by turning your wig inside out.
 The straps should be located either on both the right and left sides of the wig cap or at the back towards the nape.
 They usually resemble bra straps, so they’re easy to identify once you know what you’re looking for.